Mike-Huntress/Internship2020/README.md

 #### Step 2b: To download this from github, go to your terminal command prompt and type:
         git clone https://github.com/Mike-Huntress/Intership2020.git
-        -This will create a copy of project in your local directory.
+        - This will create a copy of project in your local directory.
-        -Set the working directory to the newly checkouted out code with: cd [put the path to the newly checked out code here] -Once you've done that, you should create your own development branch to work on with: git checkout -b bondSignal_[FirstnameLastname]
+        - Set the working directory to the newly checkouted out code with: cd [put the path to the newly checked out code here]
+        - Once you've done that, you should create your own development branch to work on with: git checkout -b bondSignal_[FirstnameLastname]
-        -When it comes time to commit your code, you can commit with these commands: git commit -m "Your commit message"   , followed by git push   , which will push your code to the github server on your new branch
+        - When it comes time to commit your code, you can commit with these commands: git commit -m "Your commit message"   , followed by git push   , which will push your code to the github server on your new branch